UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 match the actual observed values very well.
 Such a model would probably have a quite high RMSE when assessing model goodness of fit on the training data and a quite high RMSPE when assessing model prediction quality on a test data set.
-On such a data set, KNN regression may fare better.
+On such a data set, K-NN regression may fare better.
 Additionally, there are other types of regression you can learn about in future books that may do even better at predicting with such data.

 How do these two models compare on the Sacramento house prices data set?
 In {numref}`fig:08-compareRegression`, we also printed the RMSPE as calculated from predicting on the test data set that was not used to train/fit the models.
-The RMSPE for the simple linear regression model is slightly lower than the RMSPE for the KNN regression model.
+The RMSPE for the simple linear regression model is slightly lower than the RMSPE for the K-NN regression model.
 Considering that the simple linear regression model is also more interpretable, if we were comparing these in practice we would likely choose to use the simple linear regression model.